 The Fortnightly Review was one of the most prominent and influential magazines in nineteenth-century England.
 The magazine mainly covered topics on Politics, Literature, Philosophy, Science, and Art.
-The Fortnightly Review is known to publish many articles stories and essays of famous literary figures such as Oscar Wilde, George Orwell, James Joyce, W. B. Yeats, and Ezra Pound.
+The Fortnightly Review is known to publish many articles, stories, and essays of famous literary figures such as Oscar Wilde, George Orwell, James Joyce, W. B. Yeats, and Ezra Pound.
 The magazine also published several articles on science and astronomy.
 The print magazine ceased publication in 1954.
-In 2009, a group of British and American scholars and writers began publication of a “new series” online at The Fortnightly Review.
-The current editors are Alan Macfarlane and Denis Boyles.
+In 2009, a group of British and American scholars and writers began publishing a “new series” online at The Fortnightly Review.

-Today, the Fortnightly Review publishes articles about a wide variety of subjects including literature, philosophy, science, and art.
-However, their opinion pieces on US politics presents a pro-Donald Trump/Republican bias that utilizes strong loaded words such as this “Obama, of course, was utterly immune from any comic baiting, mainly because he was black and therefore privileged with racial untouchability”.
-Overall, Fortnightly Review has a strong right wing editorial bias, but publishes a variety of other information with low bias, therefore we rate them at the far end of Right-Center bias and factual in reporting.
-(M. Huitsing 8/15/2017)
+Today, the Fortnightly Review publishes articles about various subjects, including literature, philosophy, science, and art.
+However, their opinion pieces on US politics present a pro-Donald Trump/Republican bias that utilizes strong loaded words such as this “Obama, of course, was utterly immune from any comic baiting, mainly because he was black and therefore privileged with racial untouchability.”
+Editorially more stories favor the right such as this Welcome to the New World Order.

 Overall, we rate Fortnightly Review Right-Center Biased based on editorial positions that moderately favor the right.
 We also rate them High for factual reporting due to proper sourcing and a clean fact-check record.
 (M. Huitsing 8/15/2017) Updated (10/28/2022)